mossida/sync/README.md

 $ setup && run
 ```

-You will be asked for a password during the setup process (This is the password that will be used to encrypt all the secrets.
-You can also use it with [ssclient](https://crates.io/crates/ssclient/)).
+You'll need to set a password during the setup, which will be used to encrypt all secrets.
+This password can also be utilized with [ssclient](https://crates.io/crates/ssclient/).

-Note: Setup time may take some minutes since cargo is building all the dependencies.
+<b>Important</b>: The setup process might take a few minutes as Cargo is building all the dependencies.

-We also suggest using [Surrealist](https://surrealist.app) to inspect the database instance.
+---

+Keep in mind that the project is in its early development stage, so there's currently no user interface available.
+To view results, you can inspect the database instance, with [Surrealist](https://surrealist.app) being the recommended tool for this purpose.

 <h2>Contributing</h2>